 Additionally, residents themselves don’t have to file the complaint.
 Anyone who knows about the issue, including family members, healthcare professionals, and friends can file a complaint.
 You can even file anonymously if you fear the complaint may result in retaliation toward you or your loved one.
 Make sure to include all the necessary information so the OHFLAC can contact you regarding the case.

 How to File a Complaint

 When it comes to filing a complaint with the OHFLAC, you have four options.
 Arguably, the most convenient is the online Health Facility Complaint Form.
 When completing this form, you’ll describe the incident in detail and provide any additional information, including preliminary actions you’ve taken.
 The second option is calling the complaints number or the Home Health Hotline.
 Operators on these lines will ask you the same questions as on the form.
 Additionally, you can fax complaints or send them through the mail.
 To protect confidentiality, the OHFLAC does not accept emailed complaints.

 You now know where to file a complaint against a nursing home in Charleston, West Virginia, but that doesn’t mean you have to do it alone.
-Your hometown West Virginia elder care lawyers at Stewart Bell, PLLC can help you draft a complaint with all the necessary details that will help influence the OHFLAC to take action.
-Contact our team today online to get your free consultation.
+Our team of nursing home neglect lawyers can help you draft a complaint with all the necessary details that will help influence the OHFLAC to take action.
+Contact us today online to get your free consultation.